 Principles

+Finned Tube Heat Exchanger: The labels in the figure are denote as: 1) MEG outlet temperature 2) water inlet temperature 3) MEG inlet temperature 4) water outlet temperature 5) water meter used to determine water flow rate through the exchanger 6) MEG accumulation sight glass/cylinder used to determine MEG flow rate.

 Heat exchangers transfer heat to or from a process in order to heat.
 The exchangers use fluid species which flow in a separate space from an opposing stream that is providing heat.
 Fins can be added to the flow area to facilitate more heat transfer, as they increase the surface area available for transference.
 The added fins will decrease the area through which the species flows and provide more surfaces on which boundary layers can form, resulting in flow that is less turbulent.
 The less turbulent a flow, the larger boundary layer it will have.
 A boundary layer inhibits heat transfer, so with less turbulent flow less heat is transferred.

 The relationship between the area through which heat can flow and the heat transfer coefficient is used in calculating the total heat transferred.
 This relationship is calculated through Equation 1: